PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 | **120 / 220** | 6×8 | 2700×3600 | 3600×4800 |
 | **120 / 220** | 6×9 | 2700×4000 | 3600×5400 |
 {: .tablelines}
-*All scan resolutions are approximate.
-Slight variations are normal.*

 ##### Noritsu S-1800